 • History of Modern Philosophy

-• Contemporary Philosophy
+• History of Contemporary Philosophy

 Basselin students engage in a strong program of priestly formation on both individual and group levels.
 On a group level, students gather daily for morning prayer, Eucharist and evening prayer, weekly for spiritual conferences, regularly for Days of Recollection, and yearly for an extended retreat of Eucharistic adoration, devotion to our Lady and regular celebration of the sacrament of Penance play important roles.